 - Sounds cool with electric instrumentals

-- Switchable – 100Hz high pass filter
+- Switchable – 100Hz high pass filters

 - Sometimes capture ambient noise